rajmadhu2001/review-questions/rq-chapter-06.md

 a. special chars
 b. marked characters
 c. shell characters
-d. shell meta-characters
+d. shell meta-charactersnvhv

 2. Assume your pwd is ~.
 If you wanted to list every directory only that started with the letters "Do" what would be the command?
 a. ls -l
 b. ls -la [Dd]o
 c. ls -l Do
-d. ls -l Do*hjjnbjb
+d. ls -l Do*sahhbvh

 3. In figure 6.2 in Chapter 06 which of the 3 blue boxes is the step where shell meta-characters are transformed into text?
 a.
-Lexical analysis and parse   jjb
+Lexical analysis and parse
 b.
 Execution
 c.
 Builtins
 d.
 Expansion